qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

   of wandering through the code to find the lines to change.
-- **Test Driven Development As If You Meant It** - [TDD As If You Meant It](https://cumulative-hypotheses.org/2011/08/30/tdd-as-if-you-meant-it/) is a more extreme form of Test Driven Development originally proposed by Keith Braithwaite as a workshop technique.
+- **Test Driven Development As If You Meant It** - [TDD As If You Meant It](https://cumulative-hypotheses.org/2011/08/30/tdd-as-if-you-meant-it/) is a more extreme form of Test Driven Development, originally proposed by Keith Braithwaite as a workshop technique.
 With TDD As If You Meant It you let your code grow in the test and only extract a function or class when the code asks for it by showing duplication.
 This technique turns out to be useful for